robbindhilipjsparkout/admin_panel/README.md

 MIX_PUSHER_APP_CLUSTER="${PUSHER_APP_CLUSTER}"

-Create database

-admin_panel
+Create database:   admin_panel

-To Install composer
+To Install composer:  composer install

-composer install

-For migrating database

-php artisan migrate
+For migrating database: php artisan migrate

-For seeder
+For seeder:

 php artisan db:seed
+php artisan db:seed --class=UsersSeeder

-To serve this project

-php artisan serve
+To serve this project: php artisan serve

+Basic Flow of the Task :

+Mainpage : Go to the default route ('/');
+There user can Sign-In or Sign-Up
+After Sign-In the user can see there user name and email id that they used for login and a logout button for logout the user in the dashboard page , after loggin out the user redirects to the mainpage.
+If the user was a new user , they register they're name, email, phn_number and password that creditanls have been stored in the database after that user can Sign-In.